Relasym/Voidforged/README.md

 # Voidforged
-Because Nintendo refuses to make 2D metroid games
+Because the world needs more 2D metroidvanias.
+Based on Penguins.
 Tips for Internet Explorer Users: don't.